 What good is the Basic version, then?
 Evaluation.
 It will allow you to scan for missing files, and then preview them to make sure they’re intact.
 If you’re successful, the Pro version should be able to recover the files, so your purchase won’t be wasted.

 The Pro version costs $89, and gives one user a license for up to three computers.
 Lifetime upgrades cost an additional $29.
 An Enterprise version is also available.
+You may also get Disk Drill from Setapp, free 7-day trial and then $9.99 per month.

 Disk Drill Basic vs Pro